 Dear Mam and the rest of you ..........

-Yes, the first hour is free today.
-The next hours will I have Swedish first class.
+Yes, the first hour is available today.
+Next hour I will have Swedish in the first class.
 Last night I was at the cinema with the boys.
-We saw Ben Hur - a uniquely beautiful film.
-Went into the bus, everyone.
-I solved all tickets.
-After the theater end were waiting outside the bus again.
-The film was highly cultural.
+We saw Ben Hur - an outstanding beautiful movie.
+Went in bus everybody.
+I solved tickets for everyone.
+After the end of the game the bus waited again.
+The film was highly cultural-historical.
 Sadly, there was no speech - only music.
-It was a silent film, they put music to.
+It was a silent movie to which they were playing music.

 Otherwise, life goes its quiet time.
 Ms. Ullman and Mr. Bothén were together yesterday afternoon a kind.
 It was part baubles.
 She's probably senile - this does, she forgets everything she has said once.
 Bl. a.
 I had at her birthday like that in passing when we talked about some boys mentioned that I felt we should have had the boys around the teachers' table when it was served wine and spirits.
 The fact is that some of the teachers were a little excited.
 For my part unvek booze - drinking a little wine. - This I said to her after a few days - then I received the letter from home.
 I mentioned but not this letter.
 The boys sat and grinned a little at a teacher. - Bl. a.
 Mrs. Ullman felt that the boys' behavior testified bad upbringing. - I think I should tell her where I got my opinion.